Edia semiluna

-Edia semiluna is a moth in the family Crambidae.
-It was described by Smith in 1905.
-It is found in southern Arizona and Mexico.
+Edia semiluna is a species of moth in the family Crambidae.
+It was first described by John Bernhardt Smith in 1905.
+The species is found in southern Arizona and Mexico.

 The length of the forewings is 8–10 mm.
 The ground colour of the forewings is white with a faint olivaceous tinge.
 The basal area is olivaceous brown from the costa to the inner margin.
 The hindwings are white, with a smoky margin.
 Adults have been recorded on wing in May, August and October.